spilman6/courses/pages/javascript/server-side-javascript.md

 Often times, npm packages will have documentation and examples on their NPM page.
 This is a great place to start when learning how to use a new package.

-Here is the link to the [chalk package](https://www.npmjs.com/package/chalk) on NPM.

-If you haven't already, take a minute to scan throught the documentation for the `chalk` package.
+Here is the link to the [ansi-colors](https://www.npmjs.com/package/ansi-colors) package on NPM.
+If you haven't already, take a minute to scan throught the documentation.

 ## Using Packages